seonghuilee/seonghuilee.github.io/menu/research.md

 * Voice and Exit of the Dissatisfied Electorates in Plurality Elections: The Effects of Electoral Contexts

+* Belief Strength and Updating Policy Positions (with Carsten Jensen)

 #### || Parties, policy initiatives, and voter reactions